MicrosoftDocs/dynamics-365-unified-operations-public/articles/fin-ops-core/dev-itpro/data-entities/dual-write/sales-status-map.md

 ## Fields in Dynamics 365 Supply Chain Management

-In Dynamics 365 Supply Chain Management we have two different fields that reflect the status of the sales order.
+In Dynamics 365 Supply Chain Management there are two different fields that reflect the status of the sales order.
 The fields you need to map are **Status** and **Document Status**.

 The **Status** enumeration specifies the overall status of the order.
 This is the status you'll see in the header and gives you the overall status of the order.